Volunteer with Vintage

 Located on the west side of the Vintage Hangar, the Vintage Volunteer Break Center is THE place to relax, enjoy some air conditioning and meet with other Vintage Volunteers.
 Another exclusive benefit of volunteering with Vintage.

 Party After the Work is Done

-Yes, we like to have a good time.
-Often gatherings of Vintage Volunteers are informal – we just gather around a campfire after the work is done and share stories of airplanes and people.
+Yes, we work hard but we love to have a good time.
+Often gatherings of Vintage Volunteers each evening are informal – we just gather around a campfire after the work is done and share stories of airplanes and people.

 More formally, our volunteer teams often organize group dinners, escapes from the field, and sing-alongs.

-Once each year every Vintage Volunteer is invited to join us in a pizza party.
+Once each AirVenture every Vintage Volunteer is invited to join us at a free pizza party.
 It is our way to joke with each other and have fun, but most importantly it is how all of our members and our Board of Directors (all volunteers themselves) show our appreciation and thanks to all the other volunteers.
-Yes, we DO like to eat.
+Yes, we DO like to eat and party.

 Another advantage of Volunteering with Vintage is your personalized souvenir name badge.
 Each year we create a unique name badge which goes with the theme of the year’s AirVenture.
 No two are ever alike.